 Another black sand beach makes this list of best beaches in the USA!
 This remote beach is located on the Lost Coast in California, a mostly natural and undeveloped area of the California North Coast.
 Black Sands Beach only accessible by foot and it’s known for its black sand and rugged beauty.
 If you are visiting Redwoods State Park it’s well worth adding this on to your day.

 There are no amenities here and it’s likely you’ll be one of the only people on the beach if you decide to visit.
 Make sure to research a beach packing list so you have all your favorite picnic essentials for the beach.

-After a day at the beach, head to the Southernmost point in the Continental US, stroll Duval Street, and then dine at one of the best Key West restaurants.
+After a day at the beach, stroll Duval Street, have a Key Lime Pie on a stick, and then dine at one of the best Key West restaurants.

 Not just one of the best beaches in the USA, but likely one of the most well-known and iconic in the world.
 Waikiki Beach is known for its crystal clear water, white sand beaches and iconic sunsets however if you have planned your trip to Hawaii already, you probably already know that!